Frog hearing and communication: Male-male competition

-In many frog species only males call.
+In multiple frog species only males call.
 Each species has a distinct call, though even among the same species, different dialects are found in different regions.
 Although humans cannot detect the differences in dialects, frogs distinguish between regional dialects.
 For example, male bullfrogs can recognize the calls of their direct territorial neighbors.
 By ignoring the calls of these neighbors, they save energy, and only vocalize aggressively in response to an intruder's call.
 In this way, calls establish territories, but they also attract females.

 Males may have a solitary call for times when there is no competition that uses less energy.
 During other times, when a frog must compete with hundreds or thousands of other frogs to be heard, together they perform a chorus call where each frog calls in turn, successively.
 The most important feature of the chorus is the shared pattern.
 Through this pattern, few individuals calls are drowned out.

 One frog's call may be dominant and trigger the calls of the responding frogs in symphony.
 Calling is linked to physical size and females may be attracted to more vigorous calls.

 Frogs in the same region chorus within their species and between different species.
 Frogs of the same species will retune their frequency so it is distinct from other frogs of the same species.
 Different species of frogs living in the same region have more dramatically different call frequencies.
 The frequency and durations of different species' calls vary similarly to the preference of that species' females.
 The neural circuitry of females of different species varies.

 A frog which demonstrates vocalizations in male-male competition is the Lithobates clamitans aka the Green Frog.
 Typically, they have four types of calls each warning a different level of urgency and each being distinct.
 The first two calls are types of advertisement calls to establish dominance among the challengers.
 The other two calls are more directed towards agonistic encounters.